Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 By default, extensions are linked with the Tcl and Tk stubs

 libraries.
-In effect, this means /DUSE_TCL_STUBS=1
+In effect, this means /DUSE_TCL_STUBS=1,

-and /DUSE_TK_STUBS=1
+/DUSE_TCLOO_STUBS=1 and /DUSE_TK_STUBS=1 are passed

 to the compiler.